Acatlán, Hidalgo: The town

 The town itself straddles the Huasca-Tulancingo road and serves as a commerce center for the surrounding rural Tulancingo Valley.
 The town center has municipality's main public buildings, including the area's only library, the Biblioteca Pública Municipal Profra.
 Matilde Sánchez Soto.
 The main structure is the San Miguel Monastery, which was one of the largest built by the Augustinians in the 16th century in Hidalgo.
 The complex is partially in ruins although there have been efforts starting from the 1980s to restore it.
 The facade has flat belfry with four slots for bells.
 Both the facade and the cloister are nearly devoid of decoration, with traces of the original painted decoration in the cloister and open chapel.
 It conserves three of its four “capillas posas” or chapels on each of the corners of the large atrium.
 In the middle of this atrium is a large stone cross.

 The town hosts the Expo-Acatlán at the end of September, which features dairy products and crafts as well as rides, cultural events and other attractions.

-The feast in honor of the Archangel Michael is held from the 20-29 of September, with religious events, traditional dances and other activities.
+The feast in honor of the Archangel Michael is held from 20–29 September, with religious events, traditional dances and other activities.
 At these and other events, are traditional foods such as cueritos (pig skin in chili pepper sauce) and varieties of pulque.